The Krawl: Rule Book

 - New Round: Repeat initiative order.

 - After Combat: Loot, conditions, recovery.
 Rest overnight = regain d20 + CON modifier HP.
-0 HP = unconscious; -10 HP = death.
+When a character reaches 0 HP they are dead.

 Critical Twists